Peru00/rplidar-a3-cartographer-slam/README.md

 ## 📝 License

-Licensed under the Apache License, Version 2.0.
-See the License for details.
+Licensed under the BSD 3-Clause "New" or "Revised" License See the License for details.

 ## 🤝 Contributing